Every year, students from other universities, colleges, and CEGEPs transfer to Quest to complete their studies.

 - The following materials are encouraged, but not required:

-- Samples of work produced during the relevant courses;
+- Work samples from the relevant courses;

 - Other evidence demonstrating that the student has achieved prerequisite knowledge and skills for specific Quest Concentration courses.